Natuna Besar

-Bunguran Island (Pulau Bunguran) or just Bunguran is the main island of the Middle Natuna Archipelago, which is part of the Riau Islands Province in Indonesia.
-It is also called Great Natuna Island (Pulau Natuna Besar).
+Pulau Natuna Besar (Great Natuna Island), also known as Bunguran Island (Pulau Bunguran, or just Bunguran) is the main island of the Bunguran Islands, in the Natuna Regency, which is part of the Riau Islands Province in Indonesia.

-The area of Bunguran is 1633 km2 with a coastline of 359 km.
+The area of Natuna Besar is 1633 km2 with a coastline of 359 km.
 The highest point is Mount Ranai at 1035 m.
 The island had a population of 58,820 inhabitants according to the official estimate for mid 2023.
 The principal settlement is Ranai.
 The island can be reached by scheduled air services via Ranai Airport.